wilysalazar/Formula-Manipal-codes/README.md

 # Formula-Manipal-codes

-The branch 'java-Codes' contains all the java codes.
+"java-codes" branch has the assigned java codes from the Formula Manipal taskphase.

-The branch 'python-Codes' contains all the python codes.
+"python-codes" branch has the assigned python codes from the Formula Manipal taskphase

-The branch 'sw-codes' contains all the codes given in the Software Sub-Subsystem of FM.
-Each new task (set of codes) will be kept in a new folder inside that branch.

-In each branch, and each folder, the questions are listed in their respective README files.
+"sw-codes" branch has the assigned codes in the software subsystem of the Formula Manipal taskphase within their respective folders.